tongwu-msft/azure-rest-api-specs/index.md

 Most programming languages or frameworks and scripting environments make it easy to assemble and send a request message.
 They typically provide a web/HTTP class or API that abstracts the creation or formatting of the request, making it easier to write the client code (the HttpWebRequest class in the .NET Framework, for example).
 For brevity, and because most of the task is handled for you, this section covers only the important elements of the request.

 #### Request URI
 Because sensitive information is being transmitted and received, all secured REST requests require the HTTPS protocol for the URI scheme, which gives the request and response a secure channel.
-The information (that is, the Azure AD authorization code, access or bearer token, and sensitive request and response data) is encrypted by a lower transport layer, ensuring the privacy of the messages.
+The information (that is, the Azure AD authorization code, access/bearer token, and sensitive request/response data) is encrypted by a lower transport layer, ensuring the privacy of the messages.

-The remainder of your service's request URI (that is, the host, resource path, and any required query-string parameters) are determined by its related REST API specification.
+The remainder of your service's request URI (the host, resource path, and any required query-string parameters) are determined by its related REST API specification.
 For example, Azure Resource Manager provider APIs use `https://management.azure.com/`, and classic Azure Service Management APIs use `https://management.core.windows.net/`.
-Both APIs require an `api-version` query-string parameter.
+Both require an `api-version` query-string parameter.

 #### Request header
 The request URI is bundled in the request message header, along with any additional fields as determined by your service's REST API specification and the [HTTP specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html).
 Your request might require the following common header fields: